The Ghost Train

 The 1980 Irving Trust Winter Olympic Special Private Train

 The goal of the 1980 Winter Olympic Special Train was the operation of five round trips on time between New York City and Plattsburgh, New York to transport the New York City based bank's important guests from around the world to the Lake Placid Winter Olympic Games.
-The railroad schedule allowed each of the five groups to spend three days at the Olympics in Lake Placid.
-The 1980 Winter Olympic Special Train ready to depart on for a late morning southbound run departing from Plattsburgh, New York enroute to Grand Central Terminal in New York City.
+The private1980 Winter Olympic Special Train's operation allowed each of the five groups to spend three days at the Olympics in Lake Placid.
+Northbound, the guests boarded the private train in Grand Central Terminal, New York City at 5:00 PM.
+They enjoyed cocktails and dinner in the train's diner enroute along the scenic Hudson River.
+Guests retired to their compartments and slept as the private train travelled north to Plattsburgh, New York.
+After breakfast in the diner, they boarded the motor coach for the trip to Lake Placid.
+For the 1980 Winter Olympic Special Train's southbound trip, guests from Lake Placid boarded the train for a late morning daytime run departing from Plattsburgh enroute to Grand Central Terminal in New York City.

 Among the operating challenges for the special train that was made up of five private cars was they were pulled over different parts of the route by both Amtrak and Delaware & Hudson Railway locomotives and operating crew plus Conrail operating crews on the Conrail tracks between Schnectady, NY and Albany-Rensealeer, NY.